Problem with bears who ya gonna call?

 Outdoorsguy

-22 thoughts on “Problem with bears who ya gonna call?”
+22 Replies to “Problem with bears who ya gonna call?”

 1. BOO bear…aaah come on bear BOO….run away bear…your not being very nice…BOO BOOOOO BOOOOOOOO